Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

 3. When I have more experience in JavaScript, Python, (etc), I want to create a separate page for coding and contributions.

+4. The tablet design is based on the rotation of book, vertical.
+Would like to add screen rotation, so when the user opens the website on a tablet it is viewable landscape or portrait.

-4. As I continue my studies, there will always be room for improvement and as such this project will continue to grow and upgrade.
+5. As I continue my studies, there will always be room for improvement and as such this project will continue to grow and upgrade.

 ---